 Celebrating the Power to Influence Thought

-In recognition of leadership as a valued practice and the fact that people can be effective agents of change in whatever position they hold, the USD Department of Leadership Studies has established this annual award to honor thought leaders.
+In recognition of leadership as a valued practice and the fact that people can be effective agents of change in whatever position they hold, the Department of Leadership Studies has established this annual award to honor thought leaders.

 2012 Outstanding Leadership Book Award winner:

-The New Psychology of Leadership
+The New Psychology of Leadership Identity, Influence and Power

-Authors: S. Alexander Haslam, Stephen D. Reicher and Michael J. Platow
+by S. Alexander Haslam, Stephen D. Reicher and Michael J. Platow

 “We were particularly impressed by how New Psychology offers a refreshing way to examine the complexities of identity and its influence on the process and practice of leadership.
 With clear examples, cogent arguments, and careful critical analysis, you have crafted a work that is accessible and provocative.
 Your basic tenet that there is an embedded representation—a “we-ness” –at the core of leadership is worthy of deeper exploration, rigorous debate, and further study.
-The strength of your work will challenge practitioners to examine their approaches to organizations and invite scholars to consider their allegiances to prevailing theory.” -- USD Outstanding Leadership Book Award Committee
+The strength of your work will challenge practitioners to examine their approaches to organizations and invite scholars to consider their allegiances to prevailing theory.” -- Outstanding Leadership Book Award Committee

 About the Authors: